Uncontested Divorce in New York

 - Certification: This document authenticates that the action is not lighthearted.
 It is a one-page form.
 One copy of this document is appended with each form that is used in the action.

-- Affidavit of Plaintiff: This document is used to profile the condition that has led to the divorce.
-It is used as a substitute to oral testimony in all divorce action, with the exception of those where adultery is the ground of divorce.
+- Affidavit of Plaintiff: This document is used as a substitute to oral testimony in all cases, with the exception of those where adultery is the ground of divorce.

 - Statement of Net Worth: This is a complete declaration of the finances of the Plaintiff.
 The data in this form is useful to decide maintenance and property division.